collective/collective.recipe.plonesite/collective/recipe/plonesite/README.rst

     The id of an admin user that will be used as the ``Manager``.
     Default: ``admin``

+admin-password
+    The password for the admin user.
+This is only needed when the ``use_vhm`` option is set and the root object of the site is not accessible by ``Anonymous``.

 instance
     The name of the instance that will run the script.
     Default: instance